Georgia Laws on Nursing Home Abuse and Assisted Living Facilities

 - Revised regulatory process

-These recommendations were made to Congress with one major conclusion: Increased federal regulation was necessary to improve the quality of patient care and quality of life in nursing homes.
+Congress received these recommendations with one major conclusion: Increased federal regulation was necessary to improve the quality of patient care and quality of life in nursing homes.
 For four years, Congress held hearings on the long-term care industry and those hearings consistently revealed that both the quality of care and quality of life in many nursing homes were less than adequate.
-Many nursing homes repeatedly ignored federal regulations and subjected elderly residents to unfavorable conditions, while also staffing facilities with aides who were poorly trained and unqualified to perform nursing care duties.
-Further, it was found that one or more basic individual rights conferred upon all Americans by federal statutes and the Constitution were routinely violated.
+Many nursing homes repeatedly ignored federal regulations and subjected elderly residents to unfavorable conditions.
+They also staffed facilities with poorly trained aids who were not qualified to perform nursing care duties.
+Further, nursing homes routinely violated one or more basic individual rights conferred upon all Americans by federal statutes and the Constitution.
 These findings led to the passage of the Federal Nursing Home Reform Act, or OBRA.

 “Federal Nursing Home Reform Act from the OBRA ’87 Summary,” Turnham, Hollis